+Platform Installation command line

+AIX

-Platform Installation command line AIX For the default installation path: installp -aYX -d managesoft.[VERSION].bff managesoft.rte Fip: You may use a custom data folder in conjunction with the default installation path.
+installp -aYX -d managesoft.[VERSION].bff managesoft.rte

+Tip: You may use a custom data folder in conjunction with the default installation path.
 For more information, see Agent third-party deployment: Configure the Bootstrap File for UNIX.

+For a custom installation path (on a single line):

+/usr/sbin/installp

-For a custom installation path (on a single line): /usr/sbin/installp -R /new/install/path -aYX -d managesoft.version.number.bff managesoft.rte where /new/install/path (the USIL) is the base for your installation path (the path is automatically extended with /opt/managesoft appended to the base you provide).
+- -R /new/install/path - -aYX -d managesoft.version.number.bff managesoft.rte where

+/new/install/path (the User Specified Installation Location) is the base for your installation path (the path is automatically extended with /opt/ managesoft appended to the base you provide).

 Important: The base path must exist on the target system before issuing the installation command line.